 (a) means the regulations made under the Budapest Treaty; and

 (b) includes any amendments from time to time made to those regulations.

 Compare: Patents Regulations 1991 r 3.23(2) (Aust)

-3. The Act and Regulations do not identify any prescribed depositary institutions.
-However, a list of depositary institutions (International Depositary Institutions, IDA) under the Budapest Treaty is provided by WIPO here.
+2. Section 5 provides definitions for both a prescribed depositary institution and an international depositary authority (IDA).
+A list of international depositary authorities under the Budapest Treaty is provided by WIPO.
 At present there are no prescribed depositary institutions in New Zealand.

 i.
 Original deposits – a first-time deposit (Rule 6.1);

 ii.
 New deposits where the original deposit is no longer available from the institution (Rule 6.2); and

 iii.
 Transfer deposits, where the institution no longer qualifies as an IDA, and deposits made there can be moved to another IDA (Rule 5.1).

 4. A copy of the deposit receipt must be provided to the Commissioner within 12 months from the date of the first examination report.
 The receipt should be a copy of the receipt issued by the depositary institution (section 43(1)(b)).
 The information contained within the receipt must meet the requirements of Rule 7 of the Budapest Regulations (regulation 59(2)), more particularly Rule 7.4.

 (i) the name and address of the international depositary authority;